Model non-Hermitian topological operators without skin effect: A general principle of construction: Introduction

-An attempt to extend the realm of these topological phases to open quantum materials leads to non-Hermitian (NH) operators, although their exact connection with the system-to-environment interactions thus far remains illusive.
+An attempt to extend the realm of these topological phases to open quantum materials leads to non-Hermitian (NH) operators, although their exact connection with the nature of the system-to-environment interactions thus far remains illusive.
 Nevertheless, desired NH operators, if simple, can in principle be engineered on optical lattices~\cite{QianLiang2022} and in classical metamaterials~\cite{Zhen2015, Weimann2016, Zhou2018, Cerjan2019, Zhao2019, Kremer2019, Shi2016, Zhu2018, Brandenbourger2019, Ghatak2020, Hofmann2020, Li2020, Stegmaier2021}.
-Typically, the NH operators display NH skin effect: an accumulation of all the left and right eigenvectors at the opposite ends of a system with open boundary conditions~\cite{Torres2020, Ghatak2019, Bergholtz2021, Esaki2011, Liang2013, Yao2018Aug, Yao2018Sep, Gong2018, Kawabata2018, Shen2018, Kunst2018, Kawabata2019, Zhou2019, Yokomizo2019, kawabata2019b, Lee2019, Okuma2020, Scheibner2020, Xiao2020, Zhang2020Sep, Borgnia2020, Wu2020, Altland2021, Sun2021, Zhu2021, Manna2023}.
-Naturally, it masks the BBC in terms of left or right eigenmodes, which nonetheless is captured by their bi-orthogonal product~\cite{Kunst2018}, even though its direct experimental measurement remains challenging.
-Therefore, construction of NH topological operators, featuring BBC in terms of their left or right eigenvectors and thus devoid of the NH skin effect, is of pressing and urgent theoretical and more crucially, experimental importance.
+Typically, NH operators, introduced in the context of topological phases of matter, display the NH skin effect: an accumulation of all the left and right eigenvectors at the opposite ends of a system with open boundary conditions~\cite{Torres2020, Ghatak2019, Bergholtz2021, Esaki2011, Liang2013, Yao2018Aug, Yao2018Sep, Gong2018, Kawabata2018, Shen2018, Kunst2018, JinSon2019, Kawabata2019, Zhou2019, Yokomizo2019, kawabata2019b, Lee2019, Okuma2020, Scheibner2020, Xiao2020, Zhang2020Sep, Borgnia2020, Wu2020, Altland2021, Sun2021, Zhu2021, Manna2023, KoziiFuNH2024}.
+Naturally, it masks the BBC in terms of left or right eigenmodes, which nonetheless is captured by their bi-orthogonal product~\cite{Kunst2018}.
+However, a direct experimental measurement of bi-orthogonal BBC remains challenging.
+Therefore, construction of NH topological operators, featuring the BBC in terms of their left or right eigenvectors and thus generically devoid of the NH skin effect, is of pressing and urgent theoretical and more crucially, experimental importance.
+Although NH skin effect-free models have been introduced in the context of optics, photonics, and electronics~\cite{Longhi2017, zdemir2019}, their pertinence in the field of topological phases remains unexplored so far.

 Here, we outline a general principle of constructing such NH operators for TIs and TSMs in any dimension as an extension of their Hermitian counterparts, which we explicitly exemplify for systems of dimensionality $d \leq 3$.
 We show that the NH operators display the BBC in terms of robust zero-energy boundary modes, when all its eigenvalues are purely real.
-But, the system becomes trivial when the eigenvalues are complex.
+But, the system becomes trivial when the eigenvalues are simultaneously real and imaginary (in periodic systems) or complex (with open boundary conditions).
 See Figs.~\ref{Fig:NHSSH}-\ref{Fig:NHTSM}.